Madsen03/Echo-League-Rules/RULES.md

         1. This includes links to Social Media Pages
     4. No spam.
     5. No personal attacks on users/teams/admins.
     6. No posting content which may be considered offensive, pornographic, or otherwise unsuitable (no NSFW stuff).
-This includes both links to **and** image/video uploads
+This includes discussion of, links to, and image/video uploads
 2. Breaking community guidelines will result in the following punishments, based on severity:
     1. Restricted chat permissions
     2. 24h-48h ban from non-essential channels.